pedromattos11/FuelCalculator/README.md

 ## Features

-- Input fields for gasoline and ethanol prices.
+- Input fields for gasoline and ethanol prices
-- Calculates which fuel is more cost-effective.
+- Calculates which fuel is more cost-effective
-- Stylish and user-friendly design.
+- Stylish and user-friendly design
-- Easy to use and understand.
+- Easy to use and understand

 ## Contact